zhiqiangf/eco-gotests/tests/sriov/README.md

 ## Running the Tests

+**Note:** Before tests start, a comprehensive cluster health check runs automatically.
+This ensures the cluster is ready for testing.
+If the health check fails, tests will not execute.
+See [Automatic Cluster Health Check](#automatic-cluster-health-check) for details.

 ### Basic test execution:
 ```bash
 export GOSUMDB=sum.golang.org
 export GOTOOLCHAIN=auto
 go test ./tests/sriov/... -v
 ```

+**Note:** The health check runs automatically in `BeforeSuite`.
+To skip it (not recommended), set `SKIP_HEALTH_CHECK=true`.

 ### Running only basic tests:
 ```bash